williamchange/b3dsdf/README.md

 # b3dsdf

 b3dsdf is a collection of 2d signed distance functions and operators nodegroups for Blender 2.83 or above.
-Also available as an addon which adds a menu in the shader editor.
-These nodegroups are manually translated from code with help of sources listed under [References](https://github.com/williamchange/b3dsdf#references)
+You can use these by appending the groups from the .blend file or use them with the addon which adds a menu in the shader editor.

+A list of sources used for implementing the nodegroups/addon can be found under [References](https://github.com/williamchange/b3dsdf#references)

-All nodegroups were already marked as assets in the .blend file which can be used with the asset browser in 3.0 by adding it as an asset library.
+All of these groups were already marked as assets in the .blend file, which can be used with the asset browser in 3.0 by adding it as an asset library.

 ## Available Nodegroups

 A list of available nodegroups can be viewed in the [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json) file.
-There's currently 42 nodegroups.
+There's currently 44 nodegroups.

 ![SDF_Nodegroups](https://user-images.githubusercontent.com/830253/163684246-2b791eda-62d5-4ac1-9f4c-a1ab874e473e.png)